EvanChengDesign/reading-notes/code-201/code-201-class-001.md

 **How can you find images to add to a Website?**

-There are many ways to find images to add to your website. options include search engines, stopk photo websites, graphic design tools, social media, or even creating your own.
+There are many ways to find images to add to your website. options include search engines, stock photo websites, graphic design tools, social media, or even creating your own.

 **How do you create a String vs a Number in JavaScript?**